Fransandi/Advent-of-Code-Python/README.md

 Here are a couple of ideas to share your appreciation in case this repository was helpful to you in some way:

-- ⭐ Give this repo a star
+- Give this repo a star ⭐
-- ✍️ Follow me on Medium: [@fransandi](https://medium.com/@fransandi)
+- Follow me on ✍️ Medium [@fransandi](https://medium.com/@fransandi) and 🐦 Twitter [@fransandi7](https://twitter.com/fransandi7)
-- 🐦 Share your progress on the AoC with me on Twitter: [@fransandi7](https://twitter.com/fransandi7)
+-  Share your progress 💬 in the Advent of Code with me on Twitter ([@fransandi7](https://twitter.com/fransandi7))
-- 🚀 Send me your suggestions to improve the project
+- Send me your suggestions to improve this project 🚀